COVID Delta upsurge keeps stock and commodity bulls in check

-LONDON (Reuters) - An upsurge in new infections caused by the Delta coronavirus variant capped equity and commodity price gains on Monday, with Wall Street tipped to open lower and bond yields holding just above multi-week lows.
+LONDON (Reuters) - An upsurge in infections of the Delta coronavirus variant capped equity and commodity gains on Monday and kept bond yields just above multi-month lows, though U.S. tech shares that benefited from COVID-linked lockdowns were tipped to open higher.

 A Reuters tally here of new COVID-19 infections shows them rising in 69 countries, with the daily rate at 478,000.

-The variant is responsible for record rises in infections in Australia where another lockdown looks imminent.
-South Korea has put its capital Seoul under the toughest anti-COVID curbs so far while cases continue to rise across Asia and Europe.
+The variant has caused record rises in infections in Australia, where another lockdown looks imminent.
+South Korea’s capital Seoul is under the toughest anti-COVID curbs so far, while cases continue to rise across Asia and Europe.

-“There is a bit of a global coordination problem with different countries vaccinating at a different pace.
-The question is how well vaccinated you are and vaccinations are pretty low across much of Asia,” said Colin Asher, senior economist at Mizuho in London.
+While Japanese and other Asian bourses rose, tracking Wall Street’s record Friday close, the momentum later fizzled and a pan-European equity index traded flat.
+Growth-reliant mining, bank and auto stocks fell 0.5%-1.2%.

-Asher said however that for Western markets, with better vaccination rates, monetary policy would be the main focus.
+U.S. futures reflected similar concerns -- industrials-heavy Dow Jones futures were down almost half a percent while S&P 500 futures slid 0.2%.
+But futures for the Nasdaq -- tech-heavy and benefiting from lower yields -- rose 0.2%.

 U.S. inflation data due Tuesday will be particularly watched after the recent bond rally which sent U.S. 10-year Treasury yields 15 basis points lower at one point.